MattheDev53/GoofyShellScripts/README.md

 # How to Make it a Command
 ## Manual Install
 1. Clone this repo
-2. Symlink the repo folder to a central directory that's easy to reach (I personally like `~/.progs` but anything works)
-3. Edit .bashrc/equivilent according to which commands you want
+2. Use `ailiases.md` to alias commands by putting the ailias in .bashrc/equivilent according to which commands you want

 # DeSCRIPTions
 See what I did there?